Web Analytics Made Easy - StatCounter

 Once while out prospecting, I skinned, fried, and ate one—didn’t like it.
 It left a nasty aftertaste that lingered on and on.
 Maybe that was because of the way I fried it, no flower for breading and, other than salt and pepper, no seasoning. [continue reading…]

-The Prospector’s Logbook
+The Gold Prospector’s Logbook

 The following is a brief story describing how I came to create The Gold Prospector’s Logbook, how using it helps me, and how it could benefit you too if you’re a gold prospector/miner.